ReApptor/ReApptor.TypeScript.Linq/README.md

 ## Usage

-Add `import Linq from "@reapptor/ts-linq";` into the main project file (i.e. index.ts) to register extensions.
+Add `import from "@reapptor/ts-linq";` into the main project file (i.e. index.ts) to register extensions.

 ## License